The 2019 South Eastern Circuit Bar Mess Foundation Advanced International Advocacy Course at Keble College, Oxford will take place from

 Recent attributes from past participants can be found in ‘The Circuiteer’.

-The deadline for the submission of your application form and reference is Friday 6 July 2018.
+The deadline for the submission of application forms and references is Friday 5th July 2019.